reedgroup/reedgroup.github.io/docs/GraduateStudentResources/BlogPost.md

 ### 4. Uploading to WordPress

 Get familiar with the WordPress dashboard for creating and formatting your post.
-Utilize headings, bullet points, and images to enhance readability.
-Here’s a helpful guide on creating a post in WordPress.
-Add relevant tags and categories.
+Utilize headings, bullet points, images, and ensure to add relevant tags and categories to enhance readability and discoverability.
+You can find a helpful guide on creating posts on WordPress [here](https://wordpress.com/support/posts/).

-Use the preview option to ensure your post looks good across different devices before publishing.
-Remember, many readers access our posts via smartphones, so optimizing for mobile view is crucial.
+Before publishing, use the preview option to ensure your post looks good across different devices.
+Since many readers access our posts via smartphones, optimizing for mobile view is crucial.
 Believe it or not, I know for a fact people spend hours scrolling on their phones reading our posts :)

 ### 5. Gaining Insights